ConorFee/MusicVisuals/README.md

 # Description of the assignment
-4 visulas baded on the song stayinit
+4 visuals baded on the song stayinit
 -Interactive X design,

 # Instructions